Monday, December 12, 2016

 I might have gotten a larger area, perhaps up to 10 feet by 10 feet, but our sofa and Christmas tree limited the available area.

 With this setup, I would say the tracking was close to what I was getting from the Vive, maybe around 90% of the Vive.
 The Vive's tracking is near perfect, and everything appears very solid, plus there is no occlusion.
 With the Rift's 2-sensor setup above, there would be occasional subtle shifts in the world when I turn around at certain angles, which is why I wouldn't say the tracking is exactly as good as the Vive.
 But overall, it still works pretty well.
+UPDATE: As of version 1.13 of Oculus Home, the tracking performance of the Rift is now almost identical to that of the Vive, as long as it is setup according to the instructions above.

 Another limitation is that with the sensors angled down, it doesn't track the controller well when the controller is very high, as when I'm jumping (careful, don't hit your ceiling!).
 But for ordinary vertical movements such as raising my arms for some spells in the Unspoken, there is no issue with vertical tracking at all.